-BancoPosta RFC applies the standardised approach for calculating the credit and counterparty risk capital requirements to all the regulatory portfolios, given that the Bank of Italy has not provided the option of using internal rating advanced approaches.
+BancoPosta RFC applies the standardised approach for calculating the credit and counterparty risk capital requirements to all the regulatory portfolios, given that the Bank of Italy has not provided the option of using advanced approaches based on internal ratings.

-The association of the external rating of each ECAI (External Credit Assessment Institution) to the classes of credit rating is done according to the standard scheme set forth in Implementing Regulation (EU) no. 2019/2028 of the Commission.
+The association of the external rating of each ECAI (External Credit Assessment Institution)45 to the classes of credit rating is done according to the standard scheme set forth in Implementing Regulation (EU) no. 2019/2028 of the Commission.